microsoft/Olive/docs/source/overview/options.md

         - `task: [str]`: This is the task type for the model such as `text-classification`.
 The complete list of supported task can be found at [huggingface-tasks](https://huggingface.co/docs/transformers/v4.28.1/en/main_classes/pipelines#transformers.pipeline.task).

         - `feature: [str]`: The ONNX export features.
 This is only needed for HuggingFace hub model.
-Default to `default`.
+It is inferred from `task` if not provided.
+You must provide the feature if you need past.
+For instance, `"causal-lm-with-past"`.
 You can find more info at [Export to ONNX](https://huggingface.co/docs/transformers/serialization)

         - `model_class: [str]`: Instead of the `task`, the class of the model can be provided as well.
 Such as `DistilBertForSequenceClassification`